 Every now and then, I come across a unique hotel or hostel that I love so much, I can’t stop raving about it to everyone I know.

 Sometimes they’re places I discover on my own, like Monkey Republic.
 Sometimes they come highly recommended from friends, like Gallery Hostel.
 And on occasion, they are places that I receive as a comp.

 It was the latter this time around.
-The team at HostelWorld offered me and Mario Vienna accommodation, and because they know my taste so well, they introduced me to a fabulous little quasi-apartment quasi-hostel that I absolutely fell in love with.
+The team at HostelWorld offered me Vienna accommodation, and because they know my taste so well, they introduced me to a fabulous little quasi-apartment quasi-hostel that I absolutely fell in love with.

 Let me introduce you to MyMojoVie.